BattletechModders/IRTweaks/README.md

 If `ScaledStructure.UseStoryScale` is set true, then `ScaledStructure.StoryScale` is used for all Campaign missions (as they usually already have reasonable HP values).

-`ScaledStructure.ContractScaling` is a dictionary keyed by the current contracts **ID**, e.g. `Assassinate_EscapingSpy`.
+`ScaledStructure.ContractScaling` is a dictionary keyed by the current contracts **ID**, e.g. `DestroyBase_DeniableDestruction`.
 If found, then the corresponding scaling is used for that contract whenever it appears.
 This scaling overrides any scaling from the regular DifficultyScaling.

 ## Sensor Lock Freedom